Updated on January 25, 2021

 |View Item||View Item||View Item||View Item|

+Buckskin Gulch Day Hike needs preparation.
 It doesn’t matter if you go for a day or multi-day hike.
 In Buckskin Gulch, the crucial is water.
-For a day, you must carry 4-6l of water per person.
+So, pack a water reservoir.
+For a day, you must carry 4-6l of water per person during the summer months.
 On the warmer day, you will be likely to drink more.
-On the colder days, you can survive on 4l.
+On the colder days, you can survive on 3l.
 In case you plan to fill water in Big Springs or Paria Canyon, you should definitely filter it.
-The good idea is to use Sawyer Squeeze Water Filter System.
+A good idea is to use Sawyer Squeeze Water Filter System.

-Although there is no designated trail in the Buckskin Gulch canyon and you will not lose yourself, it’s a good idea to have some offline maps to know how far you are from the confluence or the entrance.
+Although there is no designated trail in the Buckskin Gulch canyon, and you will not lose yourself, it’s a good idea to have some offline maps to know how far you are from the entrance’s confluence.
 It will help you to plan your return during the daylight.
-The good idea is to download offline maps on Alltrails application.
+A good idea is to download offline maps on Alltrails application.
 In some wider parts of the canyon, you will have a chance to catch some GPS signals.
 If you feel more comfortable with paper maps, we can recommend Paria Canyon, Kanab [Vermillion Cliffs National Monument, Grand Staircase-Escalante National Monument] (National Geographic Trails Illustrated Map (859)).
+We use it, and it’s detailed.
+There is often no cell coverage, so take a map.

 Leave Nothing but Footprints